-the other params_args_type option is 'named' in this case each parameter is fed to the experiment as a named option.
+The other params_args_type option is 'named', in which case each parameter is fed to the experiment as a named option.
+As of yet, M-LOOP does not use the values from param_names when calling the executable.
+Instead the executable is passed arguments named param1, param2 and so on.
 Given the same parameters as before, M-LOOP would execute the command: